Traditional Ancient Chinese Hairstyles History

 Male hairstyles in the Han Dynasty

-The hairstyle of men in the Han Dynasty did not change much, and the scribes at that time liked to wear headscarves, and the most one was “Yu Shan Guan Jin (羽扇纶巾, holding a feather fan and wearing a headscarf with green silk ribbon)”.
+The hairstyle of men in the Han Dynasty did not change much, and the scribes at that time liked to wear headscarves, and the most classic one was “Yu Shan Guan Jin (羽扇纶巾, holding a feather fan and wearing a headscarf with green silk ribbon)”.

 Traditional Ancient Chinese Hairstyles History-27